 Lima is the food capital of South America, and in fact, Lima has a vast number of excellent restaurants.
 Most fancy restaurants are in the Miraflores and San Isidro districts.
 Don't be afraid to try our local cuisine, especially for lunch.

-If you would like to experience the journey from Buenos Aires to Lima, consider participating in our tour "Buenos Aires to Lima: High Andes and Machu Picchu,” which we are organizing for 4-24 September, 2022.
+If you would like to experience the journey from Buenos Aires to Lima, consider participating in our tour "Buenos Aires to Lima: High Andes and Machu Picchu,” which we are organizing from 12 June - 2 July and 4-24 September, 2022.